MewPurPur/GodSVG/CONTRIBUTING.md

 This is the preferred workflow, but tidiness is not as important as work being done, so feel free to do something else you're comfortable with.

 After submitting your pull request, I (MewPurPur) will review your changes and may provide feedback or request modifications.
 Be responsive to any comments or suggestions.
 Once your pull request is approved, it will be merged.
-Afterward, you can delete your branch both from your fork.
+Afterward, you can delete your branch from your fork.

 ## Development guidelines